manthanank/learn-angular/README.md

 ### AfterContentChecked

 It is called after the default change detector has completed checking all content of a directive.
+It is called after ngAfterContentInit and every subsequent ngAfterContentChecked.

 ```ts
 import { AfterContentInit, Component } from '@angular/core';